DinMo

 Server-side tracking is recommended for two main reasons:

-💡 If your organisation is just getting started with these topics, it’s best to first strengthen the fundamentals before considering server-side tracking.
-This remains an advanced technical solution that requires a solid understanding of both data and marketing challenges.
+💡 If your organisation is beginning to explore these areas, it’s best to first strengthen the fundamentals before implementing server-side tracking.
+It remains an advanced technical solution that requires a solid understanding of both data and marketing challenges.

 Server-side collection provides more detailed information, facilitating in-depth analyses.
-By limiting data loss compared to client-side tracking and maintaining first-party data over time, retention and attribution dashboards are much more accurate.
+By limiting data loss compared to client-side tracking and preserving first-party data over time, this approach results in more accurate retention and attribution dashboards.

-Server-side tracking is also a valuable asset for refining your advertising strategy by sending more complete and qualitative data to external platforms (Google Ads, Meta Ads, or other advertising networks).
-With server-side tracking, you can improve the match rate between various platforms.
+Server-side tracking is also a valuable asset for refining your advertising strategy by sending more complete and qualitative data to external platforms (such as Google Ads, Meta Ads, or other advertising networks).
+With server-side tracking, you can improve the match rate across platforms.

-This helps in better targeting and segmenting your audiences, generating more relevant lookalikes (based on more complete data), optimising your campaigns according to conversion goals, and retargeting more comprehensively your users.
+This helps in better targeting and segmenting your audiences, generating more relevant lookalikes (based on more complete data), optimising your campaigns based on conversion goals, and retargeting your users more comprehensively.

 Overall, implementing server-side tracking helps improve ROAS by providing more reliable and comprehensive data.